philsturgeon/tech-talks/content/http-caching-to-save-the-polar-bears/source.md

 ---

-Not Modified means "Use the response you already have"
+Not Modified tells the client to use the response they already have

 ---